-- Numbers may use exponential format or engineering key letter format, but not both (1e-12 or 1p, but not 1e-6u). - To designate exponents, use D or E. - Trailing alphabetic characters are interpreted as units comments. - Units comments are not checked.
+- Numbers may use exponential format or engineering key letter format, but not both (1e-12 or 1p, but not 1e-6u). - To designate exponents, use D or E. - Trailing alphabetic characters are interpreted as units comments (for example, 1kV is interpreted as 1k, while 1w is interpreted as 1). - Units comments are not checked.